dwyl/phoenix-todo-list-tutorial/api.md

 end
 ```

-Phew, that's a lot!
-Don't worry, let's go over it!
 We have created three functions,
-each one referring to the endpoints
+each coresponding to the endpoints
+`[:create, :update, :index]`
 we defined earlier in `router.ex`.
 They all follow the same flow:
 try to do an action;
 if it fails, return an error to the user.

-Let's go over the `update/2` function, for example.
+Let's review the `update/2` function.
 The `params` parameter gives us information
 about the body of the request
 and the URL parameter.